tomquirk/linkedin-api/README.md

 They are authenticated with a simple cookie, which we send with every request, along with a bunch of headers.

-To get a cookie, we POST a given username and password (of a valid Linkedin user account) to `https://www.linkedin.com/uas/authenticate`.
+To get a cookie, we POST a given username and password (of a valid LinkedIn user account) to `https://www.linkedin.com/uas/authenticate`.

 ### Find new endpoints

-We're looking at the Linkedin website and we spot some data we want.
+We're looking at the LinkedIn website and we spot some data we want.
 What now?

 The following describes the most reliable method to find relevant endpoints: